When to visit

 Cave and Basin is the birthplace of Canada's National Park system, created in the early 1900s after three railway workers stumbled upon a cave full of "liquid gold" in 1883.

-Pay a visit to this fascinating site with more than 13,000 years of history, where you will have the chance to discover a magnificent underground cave and admire its natural beauty.
+Pay a visit to this fascinating site with more than 13,000 years of history, where you will have the chance to walk through a magnificent underground cave and admire its natural beauty.
 Experience nature, culture and history and learn about the origins of the region's hot springs.
 You can even dip your hands in the steamy mineral waters.

 The site offers free discovery tours led by naturalist guides (daily at 11 a.m.
 2:30 p.m. from May to September).
-You can even take a guided lantern tour after dark (Saturday nights from June to September).
+You can also take a guided lantern tour after dark (Saturday nights from June to September).

 The site is open daily from May 15-October 15, 2018, from 9 a.m. to 5 p.m.
 In low season, open Wednesday-Sunday from 11 a.m. to 5 p.m.